kusumi/fileobj/doc/README.examples.md

         $ fileobj
           (command):q<ENTER>

-+ Run the program and discard input that has been typed after the previous command.
++ Run the program and discard incomplete command which has been typed after the previous command.

         $ fileobj
           (command)ttttttttt<ESC>
           (command):elhwefsdhnkfjsd<ESC>
           (command)[123456789<ESC>

+### Open a file

 + Open a file *./a.out*.